Ex-RB Lynch working to keep football in Oakland | Devdiscourse

 Retired All-Pro running back Marshawn Lynch is helping to keep pro sports alive in his native Oakland, Calif.
-Lynch told The Mercury News that he s part of the ownership group of the Oakland Panthers, which will begin play next spring in the Indoor Football League.
+Lynch told the (San Jose, Calif.)
+Mercury News that he is part of the ownership group of the Oakland Panthers, which will begin play next spring in the Indoor Football League.

 The Panthers will play at the recently renamed Oakland Arena, which was called Oracle Arena when the Warriors played there.
 Lynch, who played collegiately at nearby Cal, was selected by the Buffalo Bills with the No. 12 overall pick in the 2007 NFL Draft.
 He played three-plus seasons in Buffalo, then moved on to the Seattle Seahawks and retired after the 2015 season.
 He came out of retirement in 2017 to play two seasons for the Raiders.